freon4dsl/Freon4dsl/README.md

 * `.idea`: workspace files for the JetBrains' WebStorm that we use.
 * `.vscode`: workspace files for the Visual Studio Code IDEs that we use (we don't use this much).
 * `docs`: The generated documentation
-* `packages/core`: projectit framework source code.
+* `packages/core`: ProjectIt framework source code.
-* `packages/core-svelte`: svelte implementation of projectit.
+* `packages/core-svelte`: svelte implementation of ProjectIt.
 * `packages/docs`: the documentation source.
 * `packages/playground`: source code using the framework to implement a projectional editor for a number of languages.
-* `packages/meta`: the projectit specification dsl's source code and generators.
+* `packages/meta`: the ProjectIt specification dsl's source code and generators.
-* `packages/server`: server project, a bare bones server for projectit.
+* `packages/server`: server project, a bare bones server for ProjectIt.
 * `packages/test`: test project
 * `scripts`: some helper scripts